Director of Research & Evaluation

 Drew Allen is the Director of Research and Evaluation for the Office of the Senior University Dean for Academic Affairs at CUNY.
 He oversees the development and implementation of a comprehensive research and evaluation strategy, with the aim of providing program directors and their staff with data and information essential to program development and improvement.
 Since joining CUNY in 2008, he has helped shaped the evaluation agenda for the University’s college readiness programs in NYC public schools across the city by leading a variety of research projects and developing a strong team of analysts to support rigorous and timely analysis.
 Mr. Allen has presented research at numerous academic conferences and has co-authored a chapter on dual enrollment outcomes in a recent volume of New Directions for Higher Education.
 Prior to joining CUNY, Mr. Allen worked as a senior quantitative researcher for the Screen Actors Guild.
 He holds a master’s degree in Quantitative Methods in the Social Sciences from Columbia University and a B.A. in Sociology from the University of Arkansas.
 He is currently pursuing a PhD in Higher and Postsecondary Education at New York University.

-John Capman recently joined the Research & Evaluation Unit as a Research Analyst and is focusing his efforts on a comprehensive evaluation of the Early College Initiative.
+John Capman recently joined the Office of Research, Evaluation, and Program Support as a Research Analyst and is focusing his efforts on a comprehensive evaluation of the Early College Initiative.
 Working closely with program staff, Mr. Capman will develop quantitative and qualitative analyses focused on CUNY’s Early College schools and will develop data reporting tools to help inform the program’s ongoing development.
 Mr. Capman comes to CUNY from JP Morgan Chase where he served as an Organizational Development Officer and oversaw development and implementation of evaluation tools for employee engagement and training.
 Mr. Capman is currently a doctoral candidate in the Industrial/Organizational Psychology at Baruch College/CUNY Graduate Center.
 He holds a Master’s degree in psychology from Rhode Island College and a BA in psychology from Rutgers University.

 Assistant Director of Research & Evaluation